Alemi7523/Alemi7523.github.io/index.md

 under the old woman, which have candles with blue fire instead of red.

 **Old Lady Haggie (City Field)**
--   Stoutland.
-Level 87 (78 shown in the game but 87 on files.).
+-   Stoutland, Level 87 (78 shown in the game but 87 on files.).
--   Arcanine.
-Level 90 (81 shown in the game but 90 on files).
+-   Arcanine, Level 90 (81 shown in the game but 90 on files).
--   Samurott.
-Level 91 (81 shown in the game but 91 on files).
+-   Samurott, Level 91 (81 shown in the game but 91 on files).

 She isn't hard to defeat.